 - Press into the bottom of prepared baking pan.
 Bake 12 to 15 minutes, until just beginning to brown on the edges.
 Remove and let cool while preparing topping.

 - In a small saucepan, bring the cream to just a simmer.
 Remove from heat.

 - Add the chocolate chips and let sit 5 minutes to melt, then whisk in until smooth.
 Spread over the cooled crust and refrigerate until firm, about 1 hour.

 - Preheat oven to 300F.

-- In a large bowl, beat egg whites with cream of tartar, and salt until frothy.
-With beaters going, slowly add sweeteners and vanilla extract and continue to beat until stiff peaks form.
+- In a large bowl, beat the egg whites with cream of tartar and salt until frothy.
+With beaters going, slowly add the sweeteners and vanilla extract and continue to beat until stiff peaks form.

-- Spread over cooled filling and bake 20 minutes or until topping is golden and just barely firm to the touch.
+- Spread over the cooled filling, swirling with a spoon to make peaks.
+Bake 20 minutes or until topping is golden and just barely firm to the touch.

 - Refrigerate at least another hour to firm up, then gently lift out by parchment paper edges and cut into squares.